hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 Note: It is recommended to also implement a transparent cache for the dashboard listener in a `dashboard-dns` profile to reduce DNS PTR queries to Infrastructure DNS servers even further.

 ---

-## Optional capability: iCall Dashboard Pool Sync Script

-An iCall script that will periodically refresh the pool and alias datagroups with the current LTM pool configuration.

-📋 **[iCall Script](/iCall%20Datagroup%20Sync/README.md)** - Step-by-step setup instructions for both Dashboard Front-end and API-Host components

----

 ## Testing and Validation